Introduction - the golden copy concept

 - Copy the URL (web address) for your link destination from your browser.

-- Navigate to the folder you want to add the document to and hover over ADD ITEMS in the Action Bar.
+- Navigate to the folder you want to add the document to.

 - Paste the URL into the Web Address field.